Glebuc/pyside6-tst/docs/index.rst

 ..
-Aramid-TsT-Graph documentation master file, created by sphinx-quickstart on Fri May  3 01:49:51 2024.
+Aramid-TsT Graph documentation master file, created by sphinx-quickstart on Mon Jul  1 01:05:12 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Aramid-TsT-Graph's documentation!
+Welcome to Aramid-TsT Graph's documentation!
 ============================================

 .. toctree::